-Based on the phone interviews, pick three or four contractors to meet for estimates and further discussion.
+Based on the phone interviews, pick two or three contractors to meet for estimates and further discussion.
 A contractor should be able to answer your questions satisfactorily and in a manner that puts you at ease.
 Tom says that it’s crucial that you two communicate well because this person will be in your home for hours at a time.
 On the other hand, don’t let personality fool you.
 Check in with your state’s consumer protection agency and your local Better Business Bureau to make sure contractors don’t have a history of disputes with clients or subcontractors.

 Investigate the Facts

 Now that you’ve narrowed your list, put your research to use.
 Call up former clients to find how their project went and ask to see the finished product.
 But Tom says you shouldn’t rely on results alone.
 Even more important, visit a current job site and see for yourself how the contractor works.
 Is the job site neat and safe?
 Are workers courteous and careful with the homeowner’s property?